edalgrin/notes/portal.md

 ### Optional: Speed up compilation by cloning [liferay-binaries-cache-2017](https://github.com/liferay/liferay-binaries-cache-2017)

-This repo contains pre-build binaries of the third-party dependencies of the portal.
+This repo contains pre-built binaries of the third-party dependencies of the portal.
 If you clone it as a peer of your `bundles` directory, it will speed up compilation:

 ```sh
 cd ..